 Day 10: Hoi An (UNESCO)

 This morning, we have a walking tour of Hoi An, a UNESCO World Heritage Site.
 Quaint pastel buildings line the streets, interspersed with colorful temples, small art galleries and meandering canals.
-We visit Museum of Trade ceramic, and an ancient Japanese Bridge.
-Lunch at restaurant.
+We visit the Museum of Trade Ceramics, and an ancient Japanese Bridge.
+Lunch is at a local restaurant.

 After breakfast we enjoy a morning boat trip on the river to observe local life.
 Then, we will try our hand at making lanterns, followed by a visit to Tra Que herb and vegetable village.
 Upon arrival, take a short stroll around the vegetable garden and listen to the history of the village.
 We will join the gardening activities - preparing the land, fertilizing with seaweed, raking the ground, sowing, watering and picking vegetables.

 Day 12: To Hue (UNESCO) via China Beach, Imperial Forbidden City

 Today, we drive to Hue.
 Serving as Vietnam's capital from 1802 - 1945, Hue has traditionally been one of the country's cultural, religious and educational centers.
 We stop at Da Nang to visit the Cham Museum.

 Day 13: Perfume River Boat Trip - Royal Tombs- Fly to Hanoi

 Today's adventure begins as we board our boat for a trip on the Perfume River.
 We will visit the Tien Mu Pagoda and the tombs of the emperors Tu Duc and Khai Dinh.
 We will enjoy a special lunch arranged by the nuns of Dong Thuyen before we are transferred to the airport for a flight to Hanoi.